CECOT: Salvadoran gang crackdown

 From 25 to 27 March 2022, gangs in El Salvador killed 87 people, 62 of whom were killed on 26 March alone, the deadliest day in Salvadoran history since the end of the civil war in 1992.
 Florida International University research director José Miguel Cruz attributed the murder spike to the breakdown of the alleged truce between gangs and the government.

 In response to the violence, the Legislative Assembly of El Salvador declared a state of exception that suspended several constitutional rights and made it easier for the country's security forces to conduct mass arrests of suspected gang members.
 In the following seven months, around 55,000 suspected gang members were arrested.
-Due to the large number of arrests, Bukele announced the construction of a new prison with a capacity for 40,000 inmates—named the Terrorism Confinement Center (abbreviated CECOT)—to house those arrested during the gang crackdown.
+Due to the large number of arrests, Bukele announced the construction of a new prison with a capacity for 40,000 inmates—named the Terrorism Confinement Center (stylized CECOT)—to house those arrested during the gang crackdown.
 CECOT was built by three companies (OMNI, DISA, and Contratista General de América Latina, S.A. de C.V.) and construction cost US$100 million.
 By the time CECOT opened in January 2023, the Salvadoran government had arrested over 62,000 suspected gang members.